 Interview, Photography & Live Shot Requests

-All requests for information, interviews or photographs with employees or programs of Ministry Health Care must be submitted and approved by the Public Relations and Communications Manager at the requested location.
+Requests for information, interviews or photographs with employees or programs of Ministry Health Care must be submitted to:

 Upon request, patient interviews can be made available but require approval in accordance with the Health Insurance Portability and Accountability Act (HIPAA).